jethornton/flexgui/docs/source/spindle.rst

 of the .ini file

-If `INCREMENT` is not found, Flex will look in the .ini [DISPLAY] section for `SPINDLE_INCREMENT` and if not there will default the increment to 100 for spindle faster/slower control buttons.
+If `INCREMENT` is not found, Flex will look in the .ini [DISPLAY] section for `SPINDLE_INCREMENT` and if not there will default the increment to 10 for spindle faster/slower control buttons and sindle step for the QSpinBox.

 If `MIN_FORWARD_VELOCITY` is found, it will be used to set the QSpinBox minimum setting.
 If not found, the minimum setting will be 0.